How Bad Is It? What to Do About It?

 - “[T]he stigma of people who suffer from mental illness as scary, dangerous potential murderers hurts people every single day — it costs people relationships and jobs, it scares people away from seeking help who need it, it brings shame and fear down on the heads of people who already have it bad enough.”

-The University of Washington School of Social Work site: Mental Health Reporting, says this:
+The University of Washington School of Social Work site: Mental Health Reporting, says this [NOTE–link is broken; will update with a new one if I find at the university]:

 “Fact 1: The vast majority of people with mental illness are not violent.